Vachonni/template_cookie_uv/{{cookiecutter.project_slug}}/README.md

 uv run pytest
 ```

+## Note about GitHub Actions expressions in the template

+This template contains GitHub Actions expressions like {% raw %}`${{ github.actor }}`{% endraw %} inside workflow and composite action YAML files.
+Cookiecutter renders templates using Jinja, which also uses {% raw %}`{{ ... }}`{% endraw %} style delimiters.
+To avoid Jinja attempting to evaluate GitHub Actions expressions during template rendering, those expressions are wrapped with Jinja raw blocks, for example:

+   "{{ '{% raw %}${{ github.actor }}{% endraw %}' }}"

+That preserves the original GitHub Actions expression in the generated repository so
+GitHub can evaluate it at runtime.
+Do not remove the raw blocks when editing these
+workflow files unless you know what you're doing.

 ## Self-hosted GitHub Actions Runner (macOS)

 This project deploys containers to a local machine using a self-hosted GitHub Actions runner.